 Financial Education and Money Management

 “It’s Your L.I.F.E.
 Lessons in Financial Education” is designed to teach our clients how to wisely manage their money and understand financial skills and tools to help them escape the traps of poverty.
-Clients learn basic checking and saving skills, what credit is and how it’s used, F.I.C.O Scores, lending basics, financial tools, home buying, and how to create wealth.
+Clients learn basic checking and saving skills, what credit is and how it is used, F.I.C.O.
+Scores, lending basics, financial tools, home buying, and how to create wealth.

-Authored by Stephanie S. Covington, "A Woman's Journal" is our s elf-esteem workbook that addresses issues that many women struggle with, especially if they are abusing alcohol and other drugs.
-This unique class helps women discover their true selves, connecting in healthy relationships with others, and gaining some spiritual connection.
+Authored by Stephanie S. Covington, “A Woman’s Journal” is our self-esteem workbook that addresses issues many women struggle with, especially if they are abusing alcohol and other drugs.
+This unique class helps women discover their true selves, creating healthy relationships with others, and gaining some spiritual connection.